Build an Environment Where Intrinsic Motivation Flourishes

 I believe there is often a burden to overcome.
 As people have their intrinsic motivation crushed time after time day after day, week after week, year after year they try to protect themselves by shutting off their hope to achieve intrinsic motivation at work.
 You may have to show you really are serious before they will open up again.
 You have to make real changes and do so consistently that shows respect for people.
 The intrinsic motivation is a strong force and a few earlier adopters will quickly come along in all but the most broken organizations.
 You can build on that success (eliminating more and more de-motivation) to grow intrinsic motivation in more and more people.

 Instead of trying to motivate people to put the customer first, create an environment where the customer is put first (Crutchfield, Trader Joe’s, Southwest).
 Instead of trying to re-motivate people after soul crushing meetings eliminate the meetings.
 Focus on providing meaning to people.
 Don’t put up slogans, take actions that contradict them, then try to motivate people.
 Don’t have a marketing plan that tell customers to expect one things then force staff to deal with the results of what you actually provide.
 Connect them with the importance of their contributions.
 Don’t tell people, they are the most important asset then layoff hundreds and give the CEO a huge bonus and then see a motivation problem.

-Build a culture with respect for people and builds joy in work.
+Build a culture with respect for people that encourages joy in work.